Mips2648/jeedom-daemon-py/README.md

     async def on_start(self):
         """
-        This method will be called when your daemon start.
+        This method will be called when your daemon starts.
-        This is the place where you should create yours tasks, login to remote system, etc
+        This is the place where you should create your tasks, login to remote system, etc
         """
         # if you don't have specific action to do on start, do not create this method
         pass